Strings

 make use of any characters in non-Latin alphabets.

-There are two additional string types in Ada: Wide_String
+There are two additional string types in Ada: Wide_String, and

 with textual information in non-standard English, or in various other